stldsa/site/README.md

 2. Using [VS Code](https://code.visualstudio.com/) as your IDE, Install the [Remote-Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension, then `Ctrl+Shift+P` to open the Command Pallet and type "Install devcontainer."
 Select the option that pops up and follow any instructions.
 Restart your shell and run `devcontainer open` in your console from the project root.

- The first time you run this command *builds* the Docker *image*, which is a static blueprint for a Docker container.
+ The first time you run this command *builds* the Docker **image**, which is a static blueprint for a Docker container.
 This will take a few minutes.
 Subsequent builds will run off a cache and should run faster.
-Then it *creates* a *container*, which you can think of as an ephemeral instance of the image.
-Everytime you create a container, you will begin with a fresh database (corollary: every time you remove a container, i.e. with `docker-compose down`, you will lose its data).
-You may `docker-compose stop` and `docker-compose start` the container to stop/start the server process, which takes up some memory and the `localhost:8000` port.
+Then it *creates* a **container**, which you can think of as an ephemeral instance of the image.
+Everytime you create a container, you will begin with a fresh database (corollary: every time you remove a container, you will lose its data).

+- Using Docker Compose: `docker-compose stop` and `docker-compose start` stop and start the server process, which takes up some memory and the `localhost:8000` port. `docker-compose down` removes the container.
+- If developing in a VS Code Remote Container, you can perform these operations in the Remote Explorer tab on the left menu.

  After all of the scripts are done executing, visit http://localhost:8000 to view your local copy of the site.

 ## Developing